OpenNewsLabs/news-graphics-team/README.md

 # List of Graphics People in Newsrooms

 ### What is this list?
-Visual journalists, graphics reporters or however they call themselves are doing an amazing job in creating compelling visual storytelling around the world.
-This list focuses not on their [projects](https://github.com/wbkd/awesome-interactive-journalism), but on the **people**: How do they work?
+Visual journalists, graphics reporters or however they call themselves are doing an amazing job creating compelling visual storytelling around the world.

+This list focuses not on their [projects](https://github.com/wbkd/awesome-interactive-journalism) but on the **people**: How do they work?
 Who works in which newsroom?

 ### Why do we need that?
-1. **To learn from each other.** Lots of graphics people gave/give amazing insights into their work; in talks or blog posts or daily on Twitter.
+1. **To learn from each other.** Many graphics people gave/give amazing insights into their work through talks, blog posts or through Twitter.
 Let’s compile this potential.

-2. **To get to know the smaller newsrooms.** We know the big player; but what happens outside of the US or the UK?
+2. **To get to know the smaller newsrooms.** We know the big players, but what happens outside of the United States or the United Kingdom?
 Let’s get inspired by their work.

 ### How can I contribute?
 - Create a **pull request** [(like this)](https://github.com/sindresorhus/awesome/blob/master/contributing.md#adding-something-to-an-awesome-list)